-- 4. The Board delegates to the Executive Director the authority to grant an accommodation of additional testing time or other requests for accommodation to candidates for Board-required examinations pursuant to the Americans with Disabilities Act, provided the candidate provides documentation that supports such an accommodation. - The Board delegates to the Executive Director authority to grant an extension for good cause of up to one (1) year renewal cycle for the completion of continuing education requirements upon written request from the licensee prior to the renewal date. - 6.
+- 4. The Board delegates to the Executive Director the authority to grant an accommodation of additional testing time or other requests for accommodation to candidates for Board-required examinations pursuant to the Americans with Disabilities Act, provided the candidate provides documentation that supports such an accommodation. - 5.
+The Board delegates to the Executive Director authority to grant an extension for good cause of up to one (1) year renewal cycle for the completion of continuing education requirements upon written request from the licensee prior to the renewal date. - 6.
 The Board delegates to the Executive Director authority to grant an exemption for all or part of the continuing education requirements due to circumstances beyond the control of the licensee or certificate holder, such as temporary disability, mandatory military service, or officially declared disasters. - 7.
 The Board delegates to the Executive Director the authority to reinstate a license or certificate when the reinstatement is due to the lapse of the license or certificate rather than a disciplinary action and there is no basis upon which the Board could refuse to reinstate. - 8.
 The Board delegates to the Executive Director the authority to sign as entered any Order or Consent Order resulting from the disciplinary process or other administrative proceeding. - 9.
 The Board delegates to the Executive Director, who may consult with a member of the Special Conference Committee, the authority to provide guidance to the agency's Enforcement Division in situations wherein a complaint is of questionable jurisdiction and an investigation may not be necessary. - 10.
 The Board delegates authority to the Executive Director to close non-jurisdictional cases and fee dispute cases without review by a Board member. - 11.
 The Board delegates to the Executive Director the authority to review alleged violations of law or regulations with a Board member to make a determination as to whether probable cause exists to proceed with possible disciplinary action. - 12.
 In accordance with established Board guidance documents, the Board delegates to the Executive Director the determination of probable cause, for the purpose of offering a confidential consent agreement, a prehearing consent order, or for scheduling an informal conference.

-- 13. The Board delegates to the Executive Director the selection of the agency subordinate who is deemed appropriately qualified to conduct a proceeding based on the qualifications of the subordinate and the type of case being convened. - 14.
-The Board delegates to the Executive Director the convening of a quorum of the Board by telephone conference call, for the purpose of considering the summary suspension of a license or for the purpose of considering settlement proposals. - 15.
-The Board delegates to the Chairperson, the authority to represent the Board in instances where Board "consultation" or "review" may be requested where a vote of the Board is not required and a meeting is not feasible. - 16.
-The Board delegates authority to the Executive Director to issue an Advisory Letter to the person who is the subject of a complaint pursuant to Virginia Code § 54.1-2400.2(F), when it is determined that a probable cause review indicates a disciplinary proceeding will not be instituted. - 17.
-The Board delegates authority to the Executive Director to delegate tasks to the Deputy Executive Director, as necessary.
+13. The Board delegates to the Executive Director the selection of the agency subordinate who is deemed appropriately qualified to conduct a proceeding based on the qualifications of the subordinate and the type of case being convened.

+14. The Board delegates to the Executive Director the convening of a quorum of the Board by telephone conference call, for the purpose of considering the summary suspension of a license or for the purpose of considering settlement proposals.

+15. The Board delegates to the Chairperson, the authority to represent the Board in instances where Board feasible.

+"consultation" or "review" may be requested where a vote of the Board is not required and a meeting is not subject of a complaint pursuant to Virginia Code § 54.1-2400.2(F), when it is determined that a probable cause review indicates a disciplinary proceeding will not be instituted.

+16. The Board delegates authority to the Executive Director to issue an Advisory Letter to the person who is the as necessary.

+17. The Board delegates authority to the Executive Director to delegate tasks to the Deputy Executive Director, to the bylaws shall become effective with a favorable vote of at least two-thirds of the members present at that regular meeting.